1. Of all the baffling plot twists in Sliver of Truth, which one caught you most by surprise? Why?

 2. The book’s pivotal scene–where Ridley confronts Max at Potter’s Field–bookends the novel, appearing at the beginning and near the conclusion.
 Why do you think the author chose to structure this scene like this?
 What did you think of having it split in this way?

 3. In chapter 2, Ridley describes her childhood habit of hiding from adults, saying, “I just got better and better at finding places to hide.
-Eventually I had to reveal myself or never be found” (p.
-21).
+Eventually I had to reveal myself or never be found” (page 21).
 In the context of the novel, does this statement have another meaning?
 If so, what?

 4. What was your opinion of Dylan Grace?
 At first, did you think he was being honest with Ridley about his motives for finding Max?

 5. “Some of us are lost and some of us are found.
-I think that’s really the difference Max had observed” (p.
-273).
+I think that’s really the difference Max had observed” (page 273).
 Who are the “lost” characters in Sliver of Truth, and who are “found”?
 What are the differences between these characters?

 6. Talk about the relationship between Dylan and Ridley.
 Did you expect that he and Ridley would get together?
 Why do you think they were so attracted to each other?

-7. “I was filled with dread and fury, and yes, the slightest glimmer of hope,” Ridley says after she finds out Max is still alive (p.
-283).
+7. “I was filled with dread and fury, and yes, the slightest glimmer of hope,” Ridley says after she finds out Max is still alive (page 283).
 Why hope?
 Does this foreshadow her ultimate encounter with Max?
 At any point in the novel did you believe Max was alive?

 8. Ghosts and hauntings are recurrent themes in Sliver of Truth.
 Discuss some instances where they are prominent, and their significance.
 Does the author employ other symbols like these?

 9. “I have a tremendous ability to compartmentalize my emotions.
-Some call it denial, but I think it’s a skill to be able to put unpleasant things out of your head for a little while in order to accomplish something else,” (p.
-98).
+Some call it denial, but I think it’s a skill to be able to put unpleasant things out of your head for a little while in order to accomplish something else,” (page 98).
 Consider this statement of Ridley’s.
 What does it reveal about her personality?
 Do you agree with what she says?

 10. Nature versus nurture is a theme Ridley frequently debates with herself: Is her true self a result of her adoptive parents’ upbringing, or is she Max’s daughter (and therefore shares his traits)?
 What do you think?
 Are we really products of our DNA, or do the people around us shape who we become?